janpetzold/hyperstore/README.md

 [x] Fix 429 for /oauth/token
 [x] Enable opcache
-[x] Create artisan task to automatically provision the clients with the credentials and current load test file
+[x] Create artisan task to automatically provision the clients with the credentials and current load test file [x] Increase # of clients to 1000 parallel users (should be feasible with 10 workers)